What is Encryption? – A Detailed Guide About Encryption

 Data security is extremely pivotal in this digital world.
 Not only does it ensure business integrity, but it also helps maintain customer trust and loyalty.
 All this can be achieved by ensuring strong data security solutions, of which encryption security solution tops the list.

-This article will discuss encryption, its types, and its importance in the digital world.
+This article will discuss what is encryption, its importance and its types in the digital world.

 What is Encryption?